Bah, Humduck! A Looney Tunes Christmas

 Bah, Humduck!
 A Looney Tunes Christmas (also known as Looney Tunes: Bah Humduck) is a 2006 animated direct-to-DVD Christmas comedy film starring the Looney Tunes characters, directed by Charles Visser, produced by Warner Bros.
-Animation and animated overseas by Toon City Animation.
-The film is based on the Charles Dickens 1843 novella A Christmas Carol.
+Animation and animated by Toon City Animation.
+The film is based on Charles Dickens' novella A Christmas Carol (1843).
 The special was released on DVD on November 14, 2006, and was then broadcast on Cartoon Network in December 2006.
 The special was rereleased on DVD as part of the Looney Tunes Holiday Triple Feature on September 1, 2020.
+It continues to air annually on Cartoon Network, as well as sister networks Boomerang and The CW, as part of their All I Watch for Christmas block.

 Plot

-As the film's title implies, Daffy Duck stars in an Ebenezer Scrooge-like role in the Looney Tunes retelling of this classic tale.

-In the beginning of the movie, Bugs Bunny (in a Fred-like role) pops up out of his hole to clear away the snow and explains to the audience he's all about winter holidays, despite the fact that rabbits are traditionally associated with Easter.
-He's then almost run over by Daffy Duck's gas-guzzling SUV.
-Daffy is the owner of the Lucky Duck Superstore (a Costco-esque megastore).
-True to his Scrooge-like role, he treats his employees (played by other Looney Tunes characters) like they're garbage.
-Despite Bugs scolding him for his treatment of Playboy Penguin, Daffy still acts in a snobbish manner and tries to abscond with the money Priscilla Pig, Egghead Jr., Henery Hawk, and Barnyard Dawg Jr. are collecting for charity.
-Daffy especially has trouble with his hover scooter and gets beat up by his own employees (through no fault of their own) and the customers (since he insulted them too).
-After Daffy states he hates the holidays, Bugs warns him about the Ghosts of Christmas at which Daffy simply scoffs.
+Bugs Bunny pops out of his hole to clear snow when he's almost hit by Daffy Duck playing as Ebenezer Scrooge in a gas-guzzling SUV.
+Daffy owns the Lucky Duck Superstore, a megastore like Costco, and treats employees poorly, ignoring Bugs' scolding for Playboy Penguin.
+Daffy tries to steal charity money collected by the characters like Egghead Jr., Henery Hawk, and Barnyard Dawg.
+He struggles with his hover scooter and gets beaten up by employees and customers after insulting them.
+Daffy openly hates the holidays, and Bugs warns him about consequences, referencing A Christmas Carol, and calls him "Bah, Humduck!"
+Daffy adopts this catchphrase.

-After working his employees to the bone on Christmas Eve, Daffy expects them all back at 5:00 AM on Christmas Day so he can make more money off of last minute shoppers.
+After working his employees to the bone on Christmas Eve, Daffy expects them all back at 5:00 AM on Christmas Day so he can capitalize on last-minute shoppers.
 Assistant Manager Porky Pig (in a Bob Cratchit-like role) pleads with Daffy to let him go home for Christmas and spend time with his daughter Priscilla (in a Tiny Tim-like role), but Daffy refuses.
-Bugs warns him that bad things would happen to people like him (referring to A Christmas Carol) and tells him "Bah, Humduck!" (an adaption of Scrooge's "Bah, Humbug!"), which Daffy then takes as his own.